myparcelnl/woocommerce/README.md

 # WooCommerce MyParcel
 Welcome to the WooCommerce MyParcel repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 This WooCommerce extension allows you to export your orders to the MyParcel service (www.myparcel.nl).
-Single orders exports aswell as batch exports are possible.
+Single orders exports as well as batch exports are possible.

 ## Main features
 - Delivery options integrated in your checkout